SDU-eScience/UCloud/provider-integration/integration-module/wiki/design-docs/e2e-verification.md

 private key stored in `localStorage`.
 This increases the security by moving the keys out of easily accessible storage.
 Under this scenario neither UCloud/Core or the UCloud frontend would have access to the private key involved.

-This approach would not use JWTs directly, but rather mimic the implementation of JWTs.
+This approach would not use JWSs directly, but rather mimic the implementation of JWSs.
 In this scenario, the client would send two headers.
-The first header would contain the payload (`RpcManifest`) and the second header would contain a signed version of the payload.
+The first header would contain the payload (`IntentToCall`) and the second header would contain a signed version of the payload.
 This would likely be implemented by taking a cryptographic hash of the payload and then encrypting it with the private key (i.e. the challenge of WebAuthn would be the hash).
-Validation routines are, again, similar to JWTs.
+Validation routines are, again, similar to JWSs.
 The provider would compute the same hash of the payload, decrypt the signature using the public key and compare the two hashes.

 The procedure would work as follows: